Last updated on September 14th, 2022

-- Hostingadvices: It covers all about web host tips and tutorials specifically for those who want a better web hosting.
+- Hostingadvices: It covers all about web host tips and tutorials specifically for those who want better web hosting.

 Technically, both sites make it clear in their name who their target audience is.

-Let’s say as an example, the photo-sharing site ‘Flickr’ has spelling problems because people naturally typed ‘Flicker’.
+For example, the photo-sharing site ‘Flickr’ has spelling problems because people naturally typed ‘Flicker’.